sstone/lightning-rfc/07-routing-gossip.md

 Query messages can be extended with optional fields that can help reduce the number of messages needed to synchronize routing tables by enabling:

-- timestamp-based filtering of `channel_update` messages: don't ask for `channel_update` messages that are older that the ones you already have.
+- timestamp-based filtering of `channel_update` messages: don't ask for `channel_update` messages that are older than the ones you already have.
 - checksum-based filtering of `channel_update` messages: don't ask for `channel_update` messages that carry the same information as the ones you already have.

 ### The `query_short_channel_ids`/`reply_short_channel_ids_end` Messages